- This topic is empty.

 Join us in conversation as we share best practices and resources for making COVID-19 a teachable moment.

-How can we help students find comfort during challenging times by making real-world connections to academic subjects?
-How can we encourage them to use what they already know to make sense of the unknown?
+How can we help students find comfort through making real world connections to academic subjects?
+Why is it important to use what we already know to make sense of the unknown?
 What happens locally when a national emergency becomes a global pandemic?
-Join teachers Nikki Wallace and David Moscarelli for this webinar on teaching the science of Covid-19.